 - sesame seeds

-- Mix the dressing ingredients in a 2-cup measure and pour over the cabbage mixture.
-Toss well.
+- Mix the dressing ingredients in a 2-cup measure, adding the hot sauce at the end and tasting to adjust to your taste.
+Pour over the cabbage mixture and mix well.

-- Serve with a sprinkling of sesame seeds and a sprig of parsley.
+- Serve with a sprinkling of sesame seeds.

 Omit Soy Sauce and sesame oil; add 1 Tb. fish sauce and the juice of one lime.
 Increase the oil to 1/3 cup.
 This is especially good made with Napa (Chinese) Cabbage.
+To make ahead: